Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

 \subsubsection{Surreal Behaviors and Interactions}

-Human-related surrealism is also reflected in the portrayal of human behaviors and interactions.
-This type of surrealism portrays either supernatural behaviors or normal behaviors in unrealistic or even bizarre occasions.
-For example, Panel 1C in Figure~\ref{fig:surrealism} shows a group of people clumping together and floating in mid-air, which violates the law of physics.
-The calm and normal reactions shown on the faces of both the floating people and the bystanders further enhance the surrealism of this image.

-Politicians and celebrities are commonly depicted with surreal behaviors and interactions in AIGIs.
-In images that portray a single figure, surreal behaviors emerge through the juxtaposition of a powerful figure and an unexpected action.
+Human-related surrealism is also reflected in the portrayal of human behaviors and interactions, which portrays either supernatural behaviors or normal behaviors in unrealistic or even bizarre occasions.
+For example, Figure~\ref{fig:surrealism} Panel 1C shows a group of people clumping together and floating in mid-air, which violates the law of physics.
+Additionally, surreal behaviors emerge through the juxtaposition of a powerful figure and an unexpected action.
 For example, Panel 2C shows Pope Francis engaging in skateboarding, a highly unlikely activity given his physical condition and role as a religious leader.
 Surrealism also occurs when depicting multiple politicians or celebrities in their interactions.
-Panel 3C depicts Donald Trump and Queen Elizabeth II sharing a kiss, which is both implausible and absurd.
-We found similar intimate behaviors depicted in AIGIs that involve other politicians and celebrities, such as Donald Trump and Joe Biden, as well as Elon Musk and Mark Zuckerberg.
+Panel 3C shows Donald Trump and Queen Elizabeth II kissing, which is both implausible and absurd.
+We found similar intimate behaviors depicted in AIGIs that involve other politicians and celebrities.